-Article 19 The General Conference's reports on the action taken by Member States in pursuance of a convention or recommendation shall be transmitted to Member States, to the United Nations, to National Commissions, and to any other authorities specified by the General Conference.
-Article 20 If there are special circumstances justifying such a course, the General Conference may decide, by a two-thirds majority, to suspend the application of one or more articles in the present Rules of Procedure in any particular case.
+Article 19 If there are special circumstances justifying such a course, the General Conference may decide, by a two-thirds majority, to suspend the application of the provisions of one or more articles in the present Rules of Procedure in any particular case.
 The Conference may not, however, suspend the application of Articles 8 and 12.
+Article 20 With the exception of Articles 8 and 12, these Rules may be amended by a decision of the General Conference taken by a two-thirds majority, provided that the proposal for amendment has first been placed on the agenda.